gjpelletier/pstide/README.md

 # Example 2.
 Tides in Budd Inlet for the next 28 days

 Copy/paste and run the following in Jupyter Notebook to produce the figure below showing the next 28 days of tides in Budd Inlet segment 44.
-The tide predictions are also stored in the result dictionary as a panadas dataframe in result['df_tide']:
+The tide predictions are also stored in the result dictionary as a pandas dataframe in result['df_tide']:
 ```
 from pstide import run_pstide
 result = run_pstide(segment=44, length=28)